GerPut/rock_paper_scissors/README.md

-A simple game of Rock Paper Scissors built with Javascript
+A game of Rock Paper Scissors built with fundamental Javascript